eseifert/madam/doc/madam.rst

 Module reference
 ================

-The main module of MADAM is :mod:`madam`.It contains several submodules.
+The main module of MADAM is :mod:`madam`.
+It contains several submodules.

 .. toctree::